 I was quite impressed with the robust and sleek construction of the laptop.
-The hinges are made from metal which do not bounce back as you open the screen and move it back and forth to adjust for perfect view.
+The hinges are made from metal which does not bounce back as you open the screen and move it back and forth to adjust for the perfect view.
 The screen lid is built of polycarbonate.
 Its non-slippery matte finish ensures that there are no fingerprint marks left on it.

 The dimensions of the laptop are 49 x 33.2 x 9 cm and the side corners of the laptop are rounded to comfortable holding.
 The power LED light is on the lid and keyboard base.
 The red LED is mounted on the (i) alphabet of the ThinkPad logo.
 The laptop battery is integrated and cannot be seen on the backside of the notebook.
-So, overall it has a well-thought design and a sturdy construction.
+So, overall it has a well-thought design and sturdy construction.
 It has a simple and sleek appearance.
 It may not appeal to those looking for colored exteriors or funky designs.